How Factories Automate Production

 The Basic Automation Loop

-Most automated systems follow a continuous loop:
+Most automated systems follow a continuous feedback loop:

 This loop can run thousands of times per second, allowing systems to react quickly to changing conditions.
+The faster and more reliable the loop, the more precise and efficient the production process becomes.

 Key idea: Automation is not just about machines — it is about continuous feedback and control.